Jani Tanska

-Jani Oskari Tanska (born 29 July 1988) is a retired Finnish professional footballer who played as a central defender.
+Jani Oskari Tanska (born 29 July 1988) is a Finnish former professional footballer who played as a central defender.
 He was a product of MyPa youth academy and later spent three years with Charlton Athletic in 2004–2007.

 Career

-Club career

 Tanska made his Veikkausliiga debut with MyPa in 2004.
-He joined Norwegian side FC Lyn Oslo on loan for the 2006 season.
-Between 2008 and 2013, he played in Finland with KooTeePee, Jaro, VPS and TPS.
+He joined the Norwegian club FC Lyn Oslo on loan for the 2006 season.
+Between 2008 and 2013, he played in Finland for KooTeePee, Jaro, VPS and TPS.